Last updated on May 16th, 2022 at 05:11 am

 Natural stone is often used in bathrooms and focal points such as the entryway or to lead from the open plan kitchen out to outdoor entertaining areas.
 Light sandstones, travertines, granite, and even slate are often used and of course, marble is a popular choice.

-Carpets are not often used in the main entertaining and communal areas of the home, however, light-coloured carpets with low pile can be used in bedrooms to add some warmth and texture.
+Carpets are not often used in the main entertaining and communal areas of the home.
+However, light-coloured carpets with low pile can be used in any Hamptons style bedroom to add warmth and texture.

 Floor rugs are popular in communal rooms of the house to add a focal point to the room and bring together separate furniture pieces to a cohesive whole.